JEFFREY BURROUGHS FOR ASHEVILLE CITY COUNCIL

 From West Asheville to East End, from Southside to Montford, our neighborhoods deserve a city government that listens and delivers.

 Every neighborhood in Asheville has its own history, needs, and strengths.
-Thoughtful leadership means working directly with communities to ensure that growth benefits the people who live here.
+Thoughtful leadership means working directly with communities.
+It also means ensuring that growth benefits the people who live here.

 GENERAL ELECTION